ArdanaCLM/ardana-dev-tools/README.md

                             need an IPv6 address.)
     --ipv6-all             (All net interfaces will need an IPv6 address.)

+## Cloud Input Model Management

+The cloud name specified via the `astack.sh` command line identifes which Ardana CI input model you want `astack.sh` to use when creating a set of nodes on which to deploy an Ardana cloud.

+This model must be located in one of:
+* `ardana/ardana-input-model.git` repo, under `2.0/ardana-ci`
+* `ardana/ardana-dev-tools.git` repo itself under the
+`ardana-vagrant-models/<cloud>-vagrant/input-model` directory.

+For any models not located within the ardana-dev-tools repo the astack.sh command will stage the version from the ardana-input-model repo under the `ardana-vagrant-models/<cloud>-vagrant/input-model` directory using the `bin/setup-vagrant-input-model` script.

+### Input model specified hardware config

+The traditional `ardana-input-model` style of input models relied on a mapping of the role name associated with the servers in the `servers.yml` file specified in the input model to a set of hash lookup tables at the top of the `lib/ardana_vagrant_helper.rb` file.

+For example if you wanted to increase the memory or cpus of the controller node in the `demo` input model, which is associated with the `LITE-CONTROLLER-ROLE` role, you would need to modify the entry in the `lib/ardana_vagrant_helper.rb` `VM_MEMORY` or `VM_CPU` tables for the LITECONTROL_NODE to the desired values.

+However since the same role names may be used by multiple models, e.g.
+`deployerincloude-lite` uses the same node role names as `demo`, such changes, if made permanently, may have side effects.

+However it is now possible to specify role specific hardware config settings in the input model `servers.yml` file, in a `ci_settings` section, keyed by the name of the role specified in that `servers.yml` file.

+#### The ci_settings hardware config

+You can specify the following information for each unique role within a model in the `ci_settings` section of the servers.yml file:

+* `memory` - the amount of RAM, in MiB, to allocate for a Vagrant VM
+* `cpus` - the number of vCPUs to allocate to a Vagrant VM
+* `flavor` - the instance flavour to use for these nodes
+* `disks` - settings related to attached disks
+* * `boot` - boot disk settings
+* * * `size_gib` - size in GiB of the boot disk
+* * `extras` - additional disks settings
+* * * `count` - number of extra disks to attach
+* * * `size_gib` - size in GiB of each extra disk

+See the adt model's [servers.yml](ardana-vagrant-models/adt-vagrant/input-model/data/servers.yml) for an example.

+### Customising locally staged input models
+When you run astack.sh for the first time for a given cloud model, it will use the `bin/setup-vagrant-input-model` script to stage the input model for the specified cloud under `ardana-vagrant-models/<cloud>-vagrant/input-model` for you, and then re-use that staged model until you either delete it, or forcibly updating it using `--force` with the `setup-vagrant-input-model` script.

+This means that you can customise the input model, after it has been staged locally within your ardana-dev-tools clone, and use it to (re-)deploy your cloud.

 ## Pulling updated RPMs into your deployment

 The default astack.sh deployment, if you have just cloned ardana-dev-tools,